Neron-png/Neron-Bar-Abandoned-/README.md

 To fetch the data of a level in Mario maker, simply click refresh while viewing the level details. like in this screenshot, **With the id shown!** ![](https://i.imgur.com/HqZYPZu.png)

+## Contents
+Here are the contents of the installer:

+Screenshot-Filter obs plugin by synap5e

+A custom install of tesseract

+neron.py , which is the script that does the processing.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.